 If nothing else, COVID-19 has underlined the importance of communicating with. . . everyone.
 That starts with employees, business partners, and stakeholders.
-The principles of transparency, clarity, confidence, trust and understanding in communications have come through loud and clear for so many organizations.
+The principles of transparency, clarity, confidence, trust and understanding in communications have come through loud and clear for so many organizations during the pandemic.

 & What we’ll take into the future

 Improvements need to be made in how we communicate, and they are being learned and adopted urgently and quickly.
 These are the types of learnings that are most likely to endure.